 There are tools you can use to assist your business with this risk-based approach.
 One would be the ICO’s Accountability Framework.

 Another useful tool, when embarking on a new project or use for personal data, is to conduct a Data Protection Impact Assessment (DPIA).
 Conducting a DPIA can help a business to identify any data protection risks of a new project, so you can find practical ways to minimise those risks.

 DPIAs should be a flexible and scalable tool that you can apply successfully to a wide range of projects.
-To find out more listen to our DPIA webinar.

 The ICO reminds us that, from 1st January 2021, the UK will have an independent data protection regime.
 The ICO will continue to provide expert regulatory advice to Government on how the data protection framework works in practice, and its role in protecting individuals’ information rights and enabling data use.